 The analysis of the role and importance of communication in organizations with special emphasis on corporations, not-for-profit institutions, government agencies, and other structures in which people work.
 The focus of the course is rooted in theories of organizational communication with applications to contemporary situations.
-Students must have access to a computer with Internet capabilities, and be familiar with using the Web for searching and sending email with attachments.
-Orientation attendance is mandatory.
-Students who do not attend will be asked to withdraw (published refund policies will apply).
+Students must have access to a computer with Internet capabilities, and be familiar with using the Web for searching and sending e-mail with attachments.

-This capstone course, taken in the senior year by students majoring in Communication Studies, provides an end-of-the-program opportunity for the advanced study of communication in organizational environments.
+This capstone course, taken in the senior year by students majoring in Organizational Communication, provides an end-of-the-program opportunity for the advanced study of communication in organizational environments.
 Prerequisite: Senior status and major in Organizational Communication.

 Introduces fundamental concepts and historical background.
 Presents positions and barre exercises to build correct alignment, flexibility, strength, coordination, and ballet vocabulary.